billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ![image](https://asecuritysite.com/public/eth005a.png))

-The address of the contract is "0xe983b8c6a1d9f581514ca7a5bd5ff494da43944a", so you can visit it from from: [here](https://sepolia.etherscan.io/address/0xe983b8c6a1d9f581514ca7a5bd5ff494da43944a).
+The address of the contract is "0xe983b8c6a1d9f581514ca7a5bd5ff494da43944a", so you can visit it from: [here](https://sepolia.etherscan.io/address/0xe983b8c6a1d9f581514ca7a5bd5ff494da43944a).
 We now need to verify and publish the contact, with click on “Verify and Publish”:

 ![here](https://asecuritysite.com/public/eth006.png)